kirillkovalenko/nssm/README.txt

 Thanks to Miguel Angel Terrón for suggesting copy/truncate rotation.
 Thanks to Yuriy Lesiuk for suggesting setting the environment before querying the registry for parameters.
+Thanks to Gerald Haider for noticing that installing a service with NSSM in a path containing spaces was technically a security vulnerability.

 Licence
 -------